Andiamo

 Lilian

 Neighbourhood favourite Lilian’s menu draws from many European influences but it’s the Italian-inspirations that are almost impossible to overlook, with the wood-fired pizzas threatening to steal the entire show.
 The bases are cooked perfectly in a speciality pizza oven imported all the way from Italy.
-The toppings come in seven different variations, ranging from the simple tomato, mozzarella and confit basil to pork and fennel sausage, mushroom, tomato cream, oregano and a healthy helping of parmesan.
+The toppings come in several different variations, ranging from the simple tomato, mozzarella and basil to the cult favourite potato, caramelised onion, parmesan, ricotta, and basil iteration that steals the show every time.

 472 Richmond Road, Grey Lynn